Isolated on the Hook Peninsula in Wexford, the once stately Loftus Hall is said to have been haunted by the devil and by the ghost of a young woman.

-Just this August a tourist snapped a shot of a ghostly female figure in the grounds.
+In August 2014 a tourist snapped a shot of a ghostly female figure in the grounds.
 Thomas Beavis, 21, from Lewisham, snapped this shot while he was on the the tour.

-It wasn’t until he’d left the Loftus Hall grounds that he noticed the figure, they believe is the spirit of little Anne Tottenham and the face of an old lady at the window.
+It wasn’t until he’d left the Loftus Hall grounds that he noticed the figure - who they believe is the spirit of little Anne Tottenham - and the face of an old lady at the window.

 Owner Aidan Quigley now hosts guided interactive tours which he says are not for the fainthearted.